clintlosee/docker-react/README.md

 [![Build Status](https://travis-ci.org/clintlosee/docker-react.svg?branch=master)](https://travis-ci.org/clintlosee/docker-react)

-## This is a Docker-React App to Deploy to AWS or GCP for testing only!
+## This is a Docker-React App to Deploy to AWS for testing only!

 ---